katcui/navigate-northwestern/README.md

 If a '$' is inputted, the code will `break` and the program ends.
 ***
 All of this is achieved through a while loop containing if statements which run different functions based on the user input.
+With the use of Djikstra's algorithm, the program can successfully find the shortest path between two buildings on the Open Street Map and provide the user with directions.

 **Have fun navigating!**